Alfresco/docs-alfresco/enterprise-viewer/latest/install/share-windows.md

 9. Test: Try to open an Alfresco PDF document via OpenAnnotate, and attempt to make an annotation on the document.
    Document should be successfully rendered within OpenAnnotate, and the annotation is successfully saved.

-## Installing the OpenAnnotate Service AMPs
+## Installing the OpenAnnotate Service AMPs into Share
 Ensure that the OpenAnnotate Alfresco integration is properly installed:

 1. Navigate to the server with the Tomcat running Alfresco with the OpenAnnotate customizations.
 If Tomcat is running,